Jiyaapatil35/Speech-Based-Ayurvedic-Prakriti-Prediction/README.md

 | Weighted F1-Score | **96.00%** |

 The model outperformed neural network–based approaches such as Multi-Layer Perceptron (MLP) and Feed-Forward Neural Network (FNN).

+## Research Significance
+This work explores speech-based biomarkers for non-invasive Ayurvedic Prakriti assessment and demonstrates the potential of machine learning for supporting traditional healthcare practices.

 ## Installation & Usage
 ```bash